Effect of streaks on hypersonic boundary layer instability: Building streaky baseflows

 The 1D LST code computes the optimal disturbance $\pmb f_{S}$ and its response $\pmb q'_S$.
 It uses the compressible linearised Navier-Stokes equations, such as written in \citet{mackBoundaryLayerLinearStability1984} to build eigenvalue problems.
 The method is based on a spectral collocation discretisation through Chebyshev polynomials.
 With this linear operator, steady streaks disturbances are sought for an optimal spanwise-wavenumber $\beta = 2\pi / \lambda_z$.
 Thus, eigenvalue problems are solved for increasing values of $\beta\in[0,0.4]$ and $\omega=0$.
 For each $\beta$ value, a spatial transient growth analysis is performed to find the disturbance and response maximizing the spatial gain $G(x)$.
 Maximum gain is searched for $x=350$ such that streaks are continuously growing and reach maximum amplitude exactly at the end of the domain with the following gain definition.

-with the compressible energy norm $||.||_E$ defined by \citet{chuEnergyTransferSmall1965} for which more details are given in Sec. \ref{sec:floq-spod}.
-The procedure used to compute the optimal disturbances from the spatial eigenvalues spectrum follows the work of \citet{jordanModalNonmodalLinear2017} by filtering out unstable upstream travelling waves using the Briggs-Ber criterion \citep{briggsElectronStreamInteractionPlasmas1964}.
+with the compressible energy norm $||.||_E$ defined by \citet{chuEnergyTransferSmall1965} for which more details are given in Sec.~\ref{sec:floq-spod}.
+The procedure used to compute the optimal disturbances from the spatial eigenvalues spectrum follows the work of \citet{jordanModalNonmodalLinear2017} where upstream-travelling waves are filtered out using the Briggs-Ber criterion \citep{briggsElectronStreamInteractionPlasmas1964}.

-The calculated gain evolution as a function of $\beta$ is given in Fig. \ref{fig:gains-qf}.
-An optimal spanwise-wavenumber is found to be $\beta_{opt}=0.31$ and leads to a gain scaled by $\text{Re}_{\delta^*}$ of $G=0.008$.
-These values are in very good agreement with the transient growth values obtain with a PSE by \citet{paredesOptimalGrowthHypersonic2016} at the same Mach number.
-The obtained linear steady disturbance and response can therefore be written as,
+The calculated gain evolution as a function of $\beta$ is given in Fig.~\ref{fig:gains-qf}.
+An optimal spanwise-wavenumber is found at $\beta_{opt}=0.31$ and leads to a gain scaled by $\text{Re}_{\delta^*}$ of $G=0.008$.
+These values are in good agreement with the transient-growth values obtain with PSE by \citet{paredesOptimalGrowthHypersonic2016} at the same Mach number.
+The linear steady disturbance and response can therefore be written as,

-The velocity profiles of the optimal vortical disturbance $\hat{\pmb f}_{S}(y)$ associated with the maximum gain at $\beta_{opt}=0.31$ are depicted in Fig. \ref{fig:gains-qf2}.
+The velocity profiles of the optimal vortical disturbance $\hat{\pmb f}_{S}(y)$ associated with the maximum gain at $\beta_{opt}=0.31$ are depicted in Fig.~\ref{fig:gains-qf2}.
 The $u_y$ and $u_z$ components can be seen and the core of the associated streamwise vortex is located just below the boundary layer edge, in agreement with previous studies.
 The axial velocity component $u_x$ is also shown and is two orders of magnitude smaller than $u_y$ and $u_z$, showing the optimal disturbance to comprise a roll which will lead to large amplification via the lift-up mechanism.